 When I'm not camping or fishing, then I love being on the water.
 Some times I like to combine them - there's no better feeling than sitting on top of a fishing kayak, reeling in a big one.
 If you want to do river fishing in a kayak, then don't forget you'll need a solid life jacket.
 We actually have an article that covers the best life jacket for kayaking.

 Kayaks can be expensive, especially as you work your way up to professional grade - however a good beginner kayak is pretty cheap.
 You should always try and get the best kayak for the money, but sometimes you will need to pay a little extra for something specialized - something like a good fishing kayak for example.

 If you fancy a challenge then you could always try a stand up fishing kayak - I've tried them and I wouldn't recommend them for rough waters - but are great on lakes.
 If you're looking for something challenging, but not quite as adventurous then you could try a sit on top kayak - it's exactly as it sounds.

-Once you have decided on the type of kayak(s) you want, you need to decide what kinda of cool kayak accessories you need.
-My personal favourites are a good soft kayak seat, a nice dry bag, a kayak downrigger and a kayak GPS.
+Once you have decided on the type of kayak(s) you want, you need to decide what kind of cool kayak accessories you need.
+My personal favorites are a good soft kayak seat, a nice dry bag, a kayak downrigger and a kayak GPS.

 While not strictly kayak related, most people who have a kayak also have a boat - so keeping on top of marine battery charging is important.
 Picking the best dual purpose marine battery or the best marine battery for tolling motors can mean the different between a great day kayaking or not even getting out on the water.